Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Michael Lasser

-1good evening.
-Thanks all for [indiscernible] taking my question.
+Good evening.
+Thanks all for taking my question.
 On the delayed $25 million, did that only impact the retail same-store sales, because your retail comp went from up two last quarter to down six this quarter, where as your online and phone comp went from -- both went from 18% to up 26%.

 David Callen